Joe Mixon Fantasy 2018

 This leads to trying to determine the value that Mixon brings in 2018.
 Are we going to see a back that produces numbers similar to Gordon and Bell?
 If he does, Mixon will be an RB1 without question.
 Gordon scored 12 total touchdowns and rushed for just under 1,000 yards in an injury-shortened season.
 While Bell exploded for 2,215 total yards and 11 touchdowns.
 Bell also caught 83 passes in his second season.
 This is a solid ceiling for Mixon, however, I do know there are some people that have reasons to believe Mixon won’t be a top end talent in 2018.

-If Mixon takes over the Jeremy Hill role he will see around 225 carries.
-If he can up his average per carry to 4 then he will finish 2018 with 900 yards rushing.
-I view this as Mixon’s floor for 2018 because I expect him to carry closer to 250 times with somewhere between 50-60 catches.
+If Bernard remains a main piece of the offense, Mixon would take over the Jeremy Hill role where he will see around 225 carries.
+If he can up his average per carry to 4 then he would finish 2018 with 900 yards rushing.
+I view this as Mixon’s floor for 2018 because I expect him to carry closer to 250 times with somewhere between 50-60 catches as well as all the goal line work.

 Mixon is primed for a true break out year in his sophomore campaign.
 If I am in dynasty leagues, I am asking the Mixon owner what he wants.
-I will also be targeting Mixon as a post-hype breakout candidate in all of my leagues this season.
+In redraft leagues, I am willing to pay the 2nd/3rd round price to have Mixon on my roster.

-Let me know what you think of Mixon’s 2018 outlook in the comments and don’t forget to check out all of the possible Star Wars fantasy football team names as well.
+Let me know what you think of Mixon’s 2018 outlook in the comments and don’t forget to check out our other player profile articles as well.

 Thanks for Reading